mrborges23/mutation_models/README.md

 | BM mu uncertain | 9.998025 | 10.03176 | 10.06866 |
 | BM mu uncertain | 9.384474 | 9.419235 | 9.455736 |

-As expected the medians of each models are similar, but because in some of these models we accounts for uncertatinties in the mutation rates, the credible intervals are larger.
+As expected, the medians of each models are similar, but because in some of these models we accounts for uncertatinties in the mutation rate, the credible intervals are larger.